max-ieremenko/SqlDatabase/Examples/ConfigurationFile/README.md

 Configuration file
 ==================

 By default the current configuration file is [SqlDatabase.dll.config](SqlDatabase.dll.config).
-It can be changed in a CLI
+The file is located in the installation folder.
+It can be changed in CLI

 ```bash
 $ SqlDatabase ... -configuration=path\to\sql-database.config
 ```